bitmuster/AnyMate/README.txt

 Commands/snippets can be executed via command-line in the form:

-$ ./AnyMate.py --nogui hello template.anymate
+$ ./AnyMate.py --nogui hello template.json

-Where "template.anymate" is the configuration file and "hello" the nickname of a bash snippet.
+Where "template.json" is the configuration file and "hello" the nickname of a bash snippet.